MckennaCisler/jsonresume-theme-concise/README.md

 You'll want to replace the default `resume.json` with your own.

-## Details on working with this theme.
+## Details on working with this theme

 ## License